 9. Future planning

-• Use trend analysis for long-term planning regarding network expansion or upgrades.
+- Utilize trend analysis for long-term planning purposes, such as network expansion or upgrades.

 10. User Experience monitoring